Oak Island

 Oak Island is a privately owned island in Lunenburg County on the south shore of Nova Scotia, Canada.
 The tree-covered island is one of several islands in Mahone Bay, and is connected to the mainland by a causeway.
 The nearest community is the rural community of Western Shore which faces the island, while the nearest village is Chester.

-The island is best known for various theories about buried treasure or historical artifacts, and the associated attempts to explore the site.
-For over two centuries, the island has captivated adventurers, historians, and treasure hunters who are drawn by tales of hidden riches and ancient artifacts buried beneath its surface.
-The numerous excavations and investigations have attempted to solve its unsolved paradox, making Oak Island one of the most fascinating unsolved mysteries in North American folklore.
+The island is best known for theories about buried treasure and historical artifacts, and for the many attempts to find them.
+Treasure hunters have searched the island since the late 18th century, and accounts of its "Money Pit" have been published since 1857.
+Repeated excavations and investigations have not resolved the mystery, which has become part of North American folklore.

 Geography

 Climate

 The majority of Nova Scotia is a humid continental climate with hot and humid summers, and cold or frigid winters.
 While there is no weather station on the island or along Mahone Bay, there is one towards the west in the town of Bridgewater.
-The average annual temperature given in Bridgewater is 7.1 °C, while the precipitation runs at 1536.7 mm.
+The average annual temperature at Bridgewater is 7.1 °C, with annual precipitation of 1535.7 mm.
 The island and surrounding coasts can be hidden in fog for as many as 90 days a year.
 These coasts are also vulnerable to powerful storms which include nor'easters and hurricanes.
-These harsh and unpredictable conditions deepen the mystery of Oak Island, making exploration that much more dangerous and difficult.